elander/Rust-Full-Stack/README.md

 I am not a native speaker so there will be grammatical or type errors.
 You can help me to correct them.

-**You can suggest your code instead of deprecated ones, imporve existing codes or ask the author to include your projects.**

 ## Warning

 This is a personal repository.
 I do what I want here.